stark1tty/awesome-PhD/README.md

 - [JOURNAL SOURCES ON WIKIPEDIA](https://en.wikipedia.org/wiki/Wikipedia:Journal_sources): This Wikipedia page links to library searches, online databases, and other venues where you can locate a journal article by title, journal, or identifier (such as DOI or PMID).
 - [LISTS OF LISTS OF ACADEMIC JOURNALS BY DICIPLINE](https://en.wikipedia.org/wiki/Category:Lists_of_academic_journals): Listception complements of Wikipedia.

-#### Encyclopedic References
+#### Encyclopedic References & Wikis
 - [SCHOLIA](https://scholia.toolforge.org/): Scholia is a service that creates visual scholarly profiles for topics, people, organizations, species, chemicals, etc using bibliographic and other information in Wikidata.
+- [WIKIBOOKS](https://en.wikibooks.org/wiki/Main_Page): The open-content textbooks collection that anyone can edit.
+- [WIKIMEDIA](https://www.wikimedia.org/): Wikimedia is a global movement whose mission is to bring free educational content to the world.
+Through various projects, chapters, and the support structure of the non-profit Wikimedia Foundation, Wikimedia strives to bring about a world in which every single human being can freely share in the sum of all knowledge.
+Wikipedia is obviously the most well-known, but do not discount their other incredibly valuable projects.
 - [WIKISPECIES](https://species.wikimedia.org/wiki/Main_Page): It covers Animalia, Plantae, Fungi, Bacteria, Archaea, Protista and all other forms of life.

 #### Impact Factor
+- [EIGENFACTOR](https://eigenfactor.org/): Eigenfactor™ Score(EF): A measure of the overall value provided by all of the articles published in a given journal in a year.
+Article Influence™ Score(AI): a measure of a journal's prestige based on per-article citations and comparable to Impact Factor.
+(Check the [Wayback Machine](https://archive.org/) if you are having trouble accessing).
 - [ISI IMPACT FACTOR](https://isi-impactfactor.com/): ISI Impact Factor (IIF) is an international, specialized platform for promoting scientific achievements, as well as supporting national and international collaboration between scientists, publishers of scientific journals and scientific entities.
 - [RESURCHIFY IMPACT INDEX SEARCH](https://www.resurchify.com/impact-factor.php): Check Impact Index of thousands of worldwide Journals.
 - [SCIMAGO](https://www.scimagojr.com/): The SCImago Journal & Country Rank is a publicly available portal that includes the journals and country scientific indicators developed from the information contained in the Scopus® database (Elsevier B.V.).
 These indicators can be used to assess and analyze scientific domains.
 Journals can be compared or analysed separately.
 Country rankings may also be compared or analysed separately.
 Journals can be grouped by subject area (27 major thematic areas), subject category (309 specific subject categories) or by country.
 Citation data is drawn from over 34,100 titles from more than 5,000 international publishers and country performance metrics from 239 countries worldwide.

 #### Mapping
 - [CITATION GECKO](https://citationgecko.azurewebsites.net/): Gecko helps you find the most relevant papers to your research and give you a more complete sense of the research landscape.